SARS-CoV-2 Omicron variant

 Omicron (B.1.1.529) is a variant of SARS-CoV-2 first reported to the World Health Organization (WHO) by the Network for Genomics Surveillance in South Africa on 24 November 2021.
 It was first detected in Botswana and has spread to become the predominant variant in circulation around the world.
 Following the original B.1.1.529 variant, several subvariants of Omicron have emerged including: BA.1, BA.2, BA.3, BA.4, and BA.5.
-Since October 2022, two subvariants of BA.5 called BQ.1 and BQ.1.1 have emerged.
+Since late October 2022, two subvariants of BA.5 called BQ.1 and BQ.1.1 have emerged.

+As of September 2024, a new subvariant of Omicron labeled XEC has emerged.
+The new variant is found in Europe, and in 25 states in the United States, including three cases in California.

-Three doses of a COVID-19 vaccine provide protection against severe disease and hospitalisation caused by Omicron and its subvariants.
+Three doses of a COVID-19 vaccine provide protection against severe disease and hospitalization caused by Omicron and its subvariants.
 For three-dose vaccinated individuals, the BA.4 and BA.5 variants are more infectious than previous subvariants but there is no evidence of greater sickness or severity.

 Classification

-On 26 November 2021, the WHO's Technical Advisory Group on SARS-CoV-2 Virus Evolution declared PANGO lineage B.1.1.529 a variant of concern and designated it with the Greek letter omicron.
+In November 2021, the World Health Organization's Technical Advisory Group on SARS-CoV-2 Virus Evolution declared PANGO lineage B.1.1.529 a variant of concern and designated it with the Greek letter omicron.
 The WHO skipped the preceding letters nu and xi in the Greek alphabet to avoid confusion with the similarities of the English word "new" and the Chinese surname Xi.

 The name of the variant has occasionally been mistaken as "Omnicron" among some English speakers, due to a lack of familiarity with the Greek alphabet, and the relative frequency of the Latin prefix "omni" in other common speech.

 The GISAID project has assigned it the clade identifier GR/484A, and the Nextstrain project has assigned it the clade identifiers 21K and 21L, both belonging to a larger Omicron group 21M.

 History

-Omicron was first detected on 22 November 2021 in laboratories in Botswana and South Africa based on samples collected on 11–16 November, with the first known samples collected in Johannesburg, South Africa on 8 November 2021.
+Omicron was first detected in November 2021, in laboratories in Botswana and South Africa based on samples collected on 11–16 November, with the first known samples collected in Johannesburg, South Africa on 8 November 2021.
 The first known cases outside of South Africa were two people who travelled on 11 November: one who flew from South Africa to Hong Kong via Qatar, and another who travelled from Egypt to Belgium via Turkey.
-On 26 November 2021, WHO designated B.1.1.529 as a variant of concern and named it "Omicron", after the fifteenth letter in the Greek alphabet.
-As of 6 January 2022, the variant had been confirmed in 149 countries.
+On 26 November 2021, the WHO designated B.1.1.529 as a variant of concern and named it "Omicron", after the fifteenth letter in the Greek alphabet.
+By 6 January 2022, the variant had been confirmed in 149 countries.

+Retrospectively, Omicron cases have been detected as occurring earlier, in mid October 2021.